 Aperture priority vs Manual mode (M)

 Ease of use and the ability to get the shot done quickly, with the correct exposure, is the advantage of using aperture priority over manual mode.
-In a fast moving situation, such as the confetti toss at a wedding (see photo at the start of this tutorial), where you don’t have the time to keep an eye on the exposure indicator, as well as adjust the aperture or shutter speed accordingly, aperture priority mode can be helpful.
+In a fast moving situation, such as the confetti toss at a wedding (see photo at the start of this tutorial), where you don’t have the time to keep an eye on the exposure indicator, as well as adjust the aperture or shutter speed accordingly, aperture priority mode is helpful.
 Especially if you’re not 100% comfortable working in manual mode.

 Manual mode, however, beats everything for putting you in creative control of your camera and the end result of the shot.
 You may wish to slow down the shutter speed or widen the depth of field from one shot to the next to get variety from the scene in the shortest amount of time.
 If you’re shooting in manual mode, this is easily done.